-This Easy Maple Dijon Glazed Ham is the perfect classic roast ham recipe with a simple sweet and tangy glaze made with dijon mustard, maple syrup, and fresh herbs.
+Maple Glazed Ham is the perfect holiday ham recipe with a simple sweet and tangy dijon mustard ham glaze, maple syrup, and fresh herbs.

 NEVER MISS A POST!
 FOLLOW ME ON:

-I don’t know about you but ham was always a staple on our family’s Easter dinner table.
-This Easy Maple Dijon Glazed Ham is my version of my family’s roast ham recipe we enjoyed every Easter and I’m excited to be sharing it with you today!
+I don’t know about you but a holiday ham was always a staple on our family’s Easter dinner table.
+This Easy Maple Glazed Ham is my version of my family’s roast ham recipe we enjoyed every Easter, and I’m excited to be sharing it with you today!

 Looking for some delicious Easter side dishes?
 CLICK HERE for all my favourite holiday recipes!